MohamedDiopGit/AES_Decrypt_VHDL/README.md

         " bash compile.sh"

 2 - All the blocks (AddRoundKey, InvShiftRows, etc ...) were tested with ModelSim , so run it to simulate

-3 - Check the report "Rapport_Projet_InvAES_Mohamed_DIOP.pdf" to know what keys and cipher text i have used or to get examples